-Abstract: This paper provides evidence that the distribution of the bargaining power in a relationship shapes pregnancy outcomes.
-I measure female bargaining power with the availability of potential male partners in the local dating market.
-To circumvent endogeneity in the sex ratio, I use a novel instrument that leverages the randomness in sex at birth and the persistence of local demographics to isolate exogenous variation in the relative availability of men.
-Instrumental variables estimation shows that higher female bargaining power leads to fewer out-of-wedlock births, a lower rate of Chlamydia and Hypertension among mothers, and a lower share of infants with APGAR score below seven.
-These findings point to a significant contribution of the marriage market to racial disparities in pregnancy health, particularly between Black and White mothers.
-Black women face poor prospects when looking for a partner compared to White women: there is 102 White man per 100 White women but only 89 Black men per 100 Black women.
-According to my estimates, Black women's disadvantage accounts for 5-10% of the racial gap in maternal and neonatal health.
+Abstract: This paper provides evidence that bargaining power in a relationship shapes pregnancy outcomes and health disparities in the US.
+A key driver of bargaining power is the availability of potential non incarcerated male partners in the local dating market, which I define at the race by cohort by county level.
+Because these sex ratios are endogenous, I use a novel instrument that leverages the randomness in sex at birth and the persistence of local demographics to isolate exogenous variation in the relative availability of men.
+Instrumental variables estimation shows that higher female bargaining power leads to better outcomes: fewer out-of-wedlock births, a lower rate of Chlamydia and Hypertension among mothers, and a lower share of infants with APGAR score below the normal level.
+These findings point to a significant contribution of the marriage market to racial disparities in pregnancy health, and a novel explanation for the large gap between Black and White mothers.
+Indeed, Black women face relatively poor prospects when looking for a partner compared to White women: while there are 102 White man per 100 White women, only 89 Black men are available per 100 Black women According to my estimates, Black women's disadvantage accounts for 5-10% of the racial gap in maternal and neonatal health.
 Next, I use a decomposition technique to demonstrate that the racial difference in male availability is mostly policy driven, as incarceration accounts for 45% of the gap.
-I show with simulations that a counterfactual policy equalizing incarceration rates for non-violent offenses between Black and White people would, if one considers the sole effect on female bargaining power, still reduce health disparities by 1-4%
+I show with simulations that a counterfactual policy equalizing county-level incarceration rates for non-violent offenses between Black and

+White people would, if one considers the sole effect on female bargaining power, prevent 200-700 adverse pregnancy outcomes per year among Black mothers.